SlugBot/web/patch_notes.md

 ### Bug Fixes
   - Fixed incorrect percentage being displayed in transfer logs
   - Hopefully tricked Discord into displaying graphs correctly.
+  - Fixed bug with some scans not displaying their description properly.

 *****************************